3. Write your first query

 10}

-Run the operation again, and you'll now see that in addition to the information you got back before, you're also getting a list of launches with their ID and site information:
+Run the query again, and you'll now see that in addition to the information you got back before, you're also getting a list of launches with their ID and site information:

 Add the query to your project